Islington Village

 Transit in Islington Village

 The GO train option is the transit story most buyers underestimate.
-Kipling GO Station on the Milton Line runs to Union Station in approximately 25 to 30 minutes during peak hours, much faster than the TTC subway route.
+Scheduled Kipling GO trips can reach Union Station in roughly 20 to 25 minutes during weekday commuter periods, much faster than the TTC subway route.
 For buyers who work downtown and are willing to use GO rather than the subway, the commute is genuinely competitive with many central Toronto addresses at a fraction of the price.
-Off-peak GO frequency is limited, so it works best for regular weekday commuters with predictable hours.
+Milton Line rail service is limited compared with all-day Lakeshore service, running weekday commuter trips only, so check the current GO schedule before relying on it.

 For drivers, Highway 427 is minutes away and connects directly to the 401 and the Gardiner-QEW corridor, making Islington Village one of the more car-accessible outer Toronto neighbourhoods for buyers who commute to Mississauga, Pearson Airport, or the 401 tech corridor.